ddoeppner/ONE-Record/working_draft/API/IATA-1R-API-Specification.md

 - [Changelog](CHANGELOG.md) contains a list of all notable changes for each version of the ONE Record API specification.
 - [ONE Record API Ontology](IATA-1R-API-Ontology.ttl) provides the vocabulary and data classes for the data model used in the ONE Record API.
 - [ONE Record API Class Diagram](IATA-1R-API-Class-Diagram.md) describes the ONE Record API data classes, their properties as attributes, and the relationship that can exist between the classes.
+- [OpenAPI specification](IATA-1R-API-OpenAPI.yaml) describes an example and recommended structure of an ONE Record API implementation
 - [Postman Collection]() that contains demo requests that demonstrate how to interact with the various ONE Record API endpoints and can be used to playback the examples provided in this document.

 ## Conventions